ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

     </figure>
 </center>

-**Authorization Code Flow with Proof Key for Code Exchange (PKCE):** During authentication, mobile and native applications can use the Authorization Code Flow for security, but they require additional measures to ensure safety.
+#### Authorization Code Flow with Proof Key for Code Exchange (PKCE)

+During authentication, mobile and native applications can use the Authorization Code Flow for security, but they require additional measures to ensure safety.
 Single-page apps, on the other hand, have their own set of challenges.
 To overcome these issues, OAuth 2.0 has introduced a variation of the Authorization Code Flow called Proof Key for Code Exchange (PKCE).

 PKCE (RFC 7636) is an extension to the Authorization Code Flow designed to mitigate CSRF and authorization code injection attacks.

+#### 2. Client Credentials Grant

-2. **Client Credentials Grant:** The client credentials grant type is commonly used in scenarios where there is no user involved, and the client authenticates itself directly with the authorization server.
+The client credentials grant type is commonly used in scenarios where there is no user involved, and the client authenticates itself directly with the authorization server.

 The application requests an access token by sending its credentials, specifically the client ID and client secret, to the authorization server.